-3.11.
+3.11.3.12.
 REMOTE SYSTEM UPDATES

-Updating the Local Host
+3.12.1 Updating the Local Host

 A local update agent will be included to allow updates to SBC software to be done in automated or semi-automated (triggered by user) manner.
 This applies to PSWS application modules (not to the operating system; Linux updates are to be handled via built-in Linux update functionality).
-An example of an open source package that provides for this can be found at http://mender.io .
+An example of an open source package that provides for this can be found at http://mender.io; however, it is preferred that built-up operating system tools be used for this if possible.
 DESIGN PATTERN NOTE: optimal use of this updating technique is best achieved by building the application to be automatically updated using multiple small, isolated services.